Begumpet railway station

 Begumpet railway station (station code: BMT) is a grade-4 non-suburban (NSG–4) category Indian railway station in Secunderabad railway division of South Central Railway zone.
 It serves Begumpet, a neighbourhood of Hyderabad and has achieved a unique landmark of fully women employees operated railway station.
 It was selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

 Redevelopment

 Begumpet railway station underwent significant redevelopment under the Amrit Bharat Station Scheme, with an estimated investment of ₹26.55 crore.
 The project aimed to modernize the station while incorporating elements of Telangana's cultural heritage.

-The upgraded station features several passenger amenities, including escalators, lifts, spacious waiting halls, modern sanitation facilities, and infrastructure designed to support differently-abled commuters.
+The upgraded station features several passenger amenities, including escalators, lifts, spacious waiting halls, modern sanitation facilities, and infrastructure designed to support disabled commuters.
 A symbolic installation of the Indian Roller, the state bird of Telangana, serves as a cultural centerpiece within the premises.